 Your email address will not be published.
 Required fields are marked *

-Hibiscus is part of the mallow family, Malvaceae, which also contains the likes of cotton, cocoa, baobab and okra.
-Its ancestors were native to a range of countries, including China, India, Hawaii, Fiji, Mauritius and Madagascar, and all still exist around the world to this day.
-It’s believed that of all these countries, Hibiscus most likely originated from India – but it was made famous by the Chinese, who cultivated a range of species early on.
+Hibiscus is part of the mallow family, Malvaceae, which includes cotton, cocoa, baobab and okra.
+Its ancestors were native to China, India, Hawaii, Fiji, Mauritius and Madagascar, and all still exist around the world to this day.
+It’s believed that Hibiscus most likely originated from India but was made famous by the Chinese, who cultivated a range of species early on.
 It first made its way to Europe in the 1600s.

-Dried hibiscus flowers have a whole host of potential uses, most notably in food and drink.
-The most popular application is hibiscus tea, an ancient herbal remedy that was believed to help treat heart and nerve-related ailments.
-Nowadays, it’s popular due to its sweet, comforting taste – and tea isn’t the only drink you’ll find hibiscus in.
+Hibiscus flowers have a wealth of potential uses, most notably in food and drink.
+The most popular application is hibiscus tea, an ancient herbal remedy believed to help treat heart and nerve-related ailments.
+Nowadays, it’s popular due to its sweet, comforting taste, and tea isn’t the only drink you’ll find hibiscus in.

-Gin distillers use the flower to add a distinctive flavour and colour to their beverages, as do some producers of craft beer.
-You can also use hibiscus in food, namely desserts, jams and syrups – and some bakers add hibiscus flowers for decoration or a splash of colour.
+Gin distillers use the flowers to add a distinctive flavour and colour to their beverages, as do some producers of craft beer.
+You can also use hibiscus in food, namely desserts, jams and syrups.
+Some bakers even add the flowers for decoration or a vibrant splash of colour.

-Calorie-free and appealing to the tastebuds, consuming hibiscus isn’t just enjoyable – it could aid digestion and even help with weight loss.
+Calorie-free and appealing to the taste buds, consuming hibiscus isn’t just enjoyable—it is thought to aid digestion and support weight loss.

 Contact Us

-Dried hibiscus flowers are not just edible, but have a distinctive and pleasant flavour.
-They are often used as a garnish, to flavour drinks or to make tea with, and can be used to produce jam, desserts and sweet syrups.
+Hibiscus flowers have a distinctive and pleasant citrus-cranberry flavour.
+They are often used as a garnish, to flavour drinks, or to make tea.
+This flower naturally packs vitamin C, magnesium, and calcium, making them a nutritious addition.

-These dried hibiscus flowers are perfect for decorative use, from potpourri to natural confetti.
+These flowers are perfect for decorative use, including natural confetti.

-Occasionally used in the creation of craft beers to add a floral, fruity flavour, hibiscus flowers can also be used in the distillation of gin for a distinctive colour, aroma and flavour.
+Occasionally used in the creation of craft beers to add a floral, fruity flavour, hibiscus can also be used in the distillation of gin to add a distinctive colour and create a memorable flavour.

 Coming Soon